Thecnopapa/bioiain/README.md

 Module wiki can be found at [wiki.bioiain.com](https://wiki.bioiain.com) .

-Relevant python code can be found in the `src` folder within their relevant folders.
+Relevant python code can be found in the `src` folder within their respective folders.
-The `test` is for development use, and it's contents will be **probably** deleted/modified at some point, and are not included in the package.
+The `test` folder is for active development, and it's contents are **constantly** deleted/modified, and are not included in the package.

 > [!NOTE]
 > Preset workflows are being developed, including the [projectDimer](https://gitHub.com/thecnopapa/projectdimer) workflow.
 (WIP)